Sign In Register

 Safety Score

-Garland has an average annual temperature of 43°F (6°C).
+Garland has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 19°F in January while summers reach 69°F in July.
-Annual precipitation is 6.7 inches.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 6.7 inches (drier than the 38-inch national average).
+The area receives 11.2 inches of snow annually.
 Air quality is rated Good with a median AQI of 34.
+The city sits at an elevation of 4,248 feet.

 Temperature